Plates0/st-rpg-hud/README.md

   - Default their stats to unknown placeholders until revealed.
   - Use "???" for unknown numeric values (hp_curr, hp_max, mp_curr, mp_max, meters curr/max, and all stats).
   - Do NOT invent ATK/MATK/DEF/SATK/SDEF, HP/MP caps, meters, skills, passives, inventory, or resistances.
-- You MAY fill in (or start generating) NPC stats ONLY if at least one happens (Excluding bond, always include bond):
+- You MAY fill in (or start generating) NPC stats ONLY if at least one happens (Excluding bond: always include bond if you are using bond on that NPC):
   1) NPC enters combat (listed as participant or takes/receives a combat action),
   2) Something directly changes NPC values (HP/MP drain, healing, shields/temp HP meters, buffs/debuffs, etc),
   3) The story explicitly reveals a value,